C2FO/vfs/README.md

 ### Upgrading

 #### Upgrading from v5 to v6
-With v6.0.0, sftp.Options struct changed to to accept an array of Key Exchange algorithms rather than a string.
+With v6.0.0, sftp.Options struct changed to accept an array of Key Exchange algorithms rather than a string.
 To update, change the syntax of the auth commands.
 ```
   "keyExchanges":"diffie-hellman-group-a256"
 ```